 The town boasts a superb shopping complex and two excellent full 18 hole golf courses.
 The seafront road-train takes visitors to all the traditional attractions, including funfairs and amusement arcades and for those times when the sun is behind the clouds you could visit the forum complex.

-The Hull to Scarborough railway divides the town from south west to north east and marks where the Old Town begins to the north of the line.
+The Hull to Scarborough railway divides the town from south west to north east and marks where the Old Town of begins to the north of the line.
 The Old Town of Bridlington has some retail businesses and the Industrial Estates as well as large residential areas.
-To the south of the line is where the tourist attractions lie as well as holiday accommodation and some residential areas.
+To the south of the railway line is where the tourist attractions lie, Bridlington Harbour as well as holiday accommodation and some residential areas.

 As Bridlington grew, it has incorporated the deserted village of Hildersthorpe which is incorporated in the golf course.

-David Hinde, who lives in the nearby village of Bempton, was appointed in the Queen’s Diamond Jubilee Year of 2012 by the Town Council as the first Town Crier since 1901.
-On 17 August 2013, at the town’s Sewerby Park, Hinde’s cry was recorded at 114.8 db.
+David Hinde, who lives in the nearby village of Bempton, was appointed in the Queen’s Diamond Jubilee Year of 2012 by the Bridlington Town Council as the first Town Crier since 1901.
+On the 17th of August 2013, at the town’s Sewerby Park, Hinde’s cry was recorded at a massive 114.8 db.